Ledig stilling på Universitetet i Oslo

 Flere stillinger fra Universitetet i Oslo

-One position as PhD Research Fellow in the section for algebra, geometry and topology (Section 5) or in the section for several complex variables, logic and operator algebras (Section 6) is available at the department of Mathematics at the University of Oslo.
+A position as PhD Research Fellow in Mathematics is available at the Department of Mathematics at the University of Oslo.

 If the successful candidate has a good knowledge of one Scandinavian language (Norwegian, Swedish, Danish), the fellowship will be for a period of 4 years, with 25 % compulsory work (teaching responsibilities at the Department).
 Otherwise, the fellowship will be for a period of 3 years, with no compulsory work.

 No one can be appointed for more than one PhD Research Fellowship period at the same institution.

 The research fellow will be affiliated to one of our sections in mathematics; these sections are "Stochastic analysis, finance, insurance and risk", "Differential equations and computational mathematics", "Algebra, geometry and topology", and "Several complex variables, logic and operator algebras".
 Information about the research groups within these sections is found at

 The application letter must contain information about the preferred research group or section and an outline of a tentative Ph.D. project.